AlexiaDievart/endolith_infauna/README.md

 ### Data files

-* **infauna_architecture.csv** includes the number of byssal threads for 3 mussels for each quadrat, each infestation level, each *Perna* lineage (only important for Old Woman's River) and each site.
+* **infauna_byssal.csv** includes the number of byssal threads for 3 randomly selected mussels for each quadrat, each corrosion level, each *Perna* lineage (only important for Old Woman's River) and each site.
 * **infauna_description.csv** includes the number of live and dead mussels, the number of broken mussels and the average number of byssal threads for each quadrat, each infestation level, each *Perna* lineage (only important for Old Woman's River) and each site.
 * **infauna_community** includes the abundance (count) and biomass (in mg) for each infaunal species for each quadrat, each infestation level, each *Perna* lineage (only important for Old Woman's River) and each site, in a long format.